-Investment yields for newly-acquired, high-quality office property were stable in Beijing, whilst a slight decrease was evident in Shanghai.
-The opposite development occurred for retail properties.
+Investment yields for newly-acquired, high-quality office property remained stable in Beijing and Shanghai.
+Yields for retail property were stable in Beijing, whilst a slight decline was observed in Shanghai.

-The hotel markets in these two cities performed very differently in the first half of 2018 compared with the corresponding prior-year period.
-Whilst the average revenue per available hotel room rose markedly and occupancy rates increased slightly in Beijing, occupancy figures in Shanghai fell slightly on stable income per available hotel room.
-Aareal Bank concluded a minor amount of new business in Asia in the first half of 2018, as in the same period of the previous year.
+Developments on the hotel markets in Beijing and Shanghai have varied greatly this year so far compared with the corresponding prior-year period.
+Whilst the average revenue per available hotel room rose markedly and occupancy rates increased slightly in Beijing, occupancy figures in Shanghai fell slightly on stable average revenues per available hotel room.

+Aareal Bank originated new business of $\in$ 0.1 billion (2017: negligible new business) in the Asia/Pacific region during the first three quarters of 2018.